datasets/opented/README.md

 Now it's time to scrape some content!

-We've written a nodejs scraper:
+We've written a nodejs scraper.
+You will need to install the dependencies first:

+    npm install cheerio requests

+Then do:

     node scripts/scraper.js